Staffbase/gha-workflows/README.md

 <summary>The action can be used to auto-merge a dependabot PR with minor and patch updates.</summary>

 The action is called by creating a PR.
 It is necessary that the repository is enabled for auto-merge.
+Afterward the PR will be merged with the help of the merge queue if all required conditions of the repository are fulfilled.

+⚠️ You can also force a merge of a PR.
+This means that the PR will immediately be merged.
-⚠️ If you want to enable the force merge, make sure that the app can bypass any protection rules.
+If you want to enable the force merge, make sure that the app can bypass any protection rules.

 ```yml
 name: Enable Dependabot Auto-Merge